Motor vehicle access into St James Conservation Area

 Before you go, ensure you check the gate will remain open for your entire visit via the DOC website or by contacting the Rangiora office during office hours.

 Code of conduct

-- Lock the gate after you.
+- Securely close the gate after you have gone through.

 - Stay on the 4WD tracks and stop driving at the signs that mark the end of vehicle access

 - Do not take your vehicle on the Waiau River bed or across the river.

 - Decontaminate your vehicle at the last culvert before the top of Maling Pass to prevent the spread of didymo.